NiteeshPutla/Snap-Snap-/README.md

-# Using web3.storage to store data of camera snaps.
+# Snap!
+Snap ! is a project which uses w3 upload api to store your cute selfies onto web3.storage

 Prerequisites:
 Install web3.storage cli by using the below command